| Office of State Procurement

 What does the State of Minnesota buy?

 The Administration Department is responsible for the state's purchasing of goods and some services, either through one-time buys or through long-term commodity contracts.
-All state agencies have the authority to purchase locally up to $2,500, without submitting a request through the Materials Management Division (MMD).
-Some agency personnel have delegated authority to make purchases up to $10,000, and others have authority up to $50,000.
+All state agencies have the authority to purchase locally up to $2,500, without submitting a request through the Office of State Procurement (OSP).
+Some agency personnel have delegated authority to make purchases up to $10,000, some have authority up to $25,000 and others have authority up to $50,000.
 Consultant or technical services are also contracted at the agency level.

 How can I register my company as a vendor to the State of Minnesota?

 Registration as a vendor can be made via the state's Supplier Portal.
 You will need your Federal Employer Identification Number and Minnesota State Tax Identification Number (if applicable) when you register.
 Being registered is not a guarantee that you will be sent invitations to bid or requests for proposals - only that your name will appear on the list as a potential vendor for the products you sell or services you provide.

 Is there training available for vendors using the new Supplier Portal?

 OSP hosts a training session for vendors - Navigating the Supplier Portal - about once per month.
 Class information is posted on the Vendor Information page of this website.

 How do I find out what opportunities are available from the State of Minnesota?

 Most of the state's solicitations and requests for proposals for goods and services, construction and professional and technical services are posted on this website at www.mmd.admin.state.mn.us/solicitations.htm.
 In addition, major contracts (estimated value over $50,000) for consulting, professional/technical, or computer-related services are advertised each Monday in the State Register available online at www.minnesotasbookstore.com.